 Back off the locknut.
 Turn the adjuster until the tiny chain is taut – not tight; just enough to ensure there is no slack.

 Back off the adjuster so the chain is slightly loose, so you can move it from side to side a wee bit without feeling any tension.
 Do up the locknut.

 Explanation: High gear is held engaged by a spring.
-You want to make sure that spring can do its job, as there's nothing else to hold it in high.
+You want to make sure that spring can do its job, as there's nothing else to hold the mechanism in high gear.
 Tension in the chain indicates that the spring is being held off slightly and not holding high gear as securely as it should.
-Slack in the chain tells you the spring is fully released and able to to its job.
+In contrast, slack in the chain tells you the spring is fully released and thus able to to its job.